Skip to Content

 If you have been convicted of a crime, you will need the assistance of an appeals attorney that can represent you in Texas and Federal courts.
 Our appeals lawyer, Dr. E.R.
 Báez, has served countless clients in San Antonio and throughout Texas.
 Let our law office help you achieve the results you deserve!

-Representing Clients Throughout Texas And In Federal Courts
+Representing Clients Throughout Texas and in Federal Courts

 The Appellate Courts of Texas